benmepham/MigrateGitlabToForgejo/README.md

-# Migration utility for moving from Gitlab to Gogs / Gitea
+# Migration utility for moving from Gitlab to Gogs / Gitea / Forgejo

 This tools provides an automated way to copy all repositories in a namespaces from Gitlab to Gogs / Gitea / Forgejo.